bigbadcyborg/Robotics-assignment-5/README.md

 top
 ```

+**Example output of top: Monitor %CPU and %MEM so that you do not run out of system resources**
 ```
 top - 20:23:44 up  8:52,  0 users,  load average: 1.73, 1.83, 1.79
 Tasks:   5 total,   1 running,   4 sleeping,   0 stopped,   0 zombie